A variational inference framework for inverse problems: Biomedical data study

 The objective is to reconstruct an image by removing blur from the observed scan of the mouse shown and denoted as $\bY$ in Figure \ref{fig:mouseResults}.
 We adopt model \eqref{eq:linInvProbModel} setting $\by=\vecof(\bY)$ and using a Gaussian kernel matrix $\bK$ obtained through \eqref{eq:Kbiomed} with $\delta=0.7$.
 Hence, $\by$ and $\bx$ are vectors of length equal to the number of pixels, 1,682, and $\bK$ has size $1,682\times 1,682$.
 We set to zero the elements of $\bK$ expressing interactions between locations that have 10 or more pixels between each other using $\ell=10$.
 The random walk Metropolis--Hastings algorithm is used to produce approximate samples from the posterior distribution by simulating a Markov chain with burn-in of 1000 followed by 100,000, then thinned by a factor of 20.
 Hyperparameters are set to values that give rise to diffuse priors.
 Specifically, $A_{\varepsilon}=A_x=10^{5}$.
 Estimates of $\bX$ obtained via variational inference and MCMC are included in Figure \ref{fig:mouseResults}.
 Here the term variational inference refers to both MFVB and VMP, as they both provide the same results by construction.
 The estimate of $\bX$ obtained via variational inference corresponds to the inverse vectorization of $\bmu_{q(\bx)}$ from \eqref{eq:qxDens}, whereas that of MCMC is given by the mean of the sampled chains.

 Figure \ref{fig:mouseResults} also displays approximate posterior density plots for a selection of six representative pixels.
 Five of the six selected pixels correspond to targeted organs of the mouse, namely thyroid, liver, kidneys and bladder, while the remaining pixel is located outside but near the mouse body.
 Overall variational approximations provide good image reconstruction and facilitate visualisation of the mouse body shape and organs.
 The posterior density approximations are also satisfactory in terms of accuracy, that is, area overlap between MCMC.
 As typical of variational approximations based on mean field restrictions, variational inference underestimates the variance of the approximate posterior densities.
+Plots of some representative bivariate posterior densities are also provided in the supplement.
+These show that in all cases the variational approximation covers a smaller area, indicating that it underestimates uncertainty relative to MCMC.

-\subsection{Simulated Biomedical Data}
+\subsection{Simulated biomedical data}